masseygeo/GrainPy/docs/tutorials/util.rst

 ::

-   # call the function using the "files" variable created above.
+   # call function using "files" variable created above
-   # min_bin and bin_rows have default values of 0.375198 and 93 by default, but may be changed accordingly by the user
+   # min_bin and bin_rows have default values, but may be changed accordingly by user
    datacheck(files)

 df_ex and gems_ex functions
 ----------------------------
-The df_ex and gems_ex functions afford the user the option to export GrainSizeDist object information as tables (.csv or .xlsx).
-The df_ex function exports the data as it is displayed in GrainPy.
-The gems_ex function exports the data in a transposed data format, along with a few basic statistics and blank fields.
+The *df_ex* and *gems_ex* functions afford the user the option to export GrainSizeDist object information as tables (.csv or .xlsx).
+The *df_ex* function exports the data as it is displayed in GrainPy.
+The *gems_ex* function exports the data in a transposed data format, along with a few basic statistics and blank fields.

 ::

-   # exporting cumulative proportions and statistics from GrainSizeDist object named gsd
-   # exporting cumulative proportion data followed by statistics
+   # export cumulative proportion data followed by statistics
    df_ex(gsd.datacp())
    df_ex(gsd.datast())

    # using the gems_ex function...
    gems_ex(gsd)

-   # df_ex requires a dataframe parameter, but gems_ex requires a GrainSizeDist object!
+   # df_ex requires dataframe parameter, gems_ex requires GrainSizeDist object!